adithram/FreebodyDial/README.md

 10. Usage: In the terminal window running "send.py" you can use "w", "a", "s", "d", "on", and "off" to signify movement.
 After each direction, push "enter" to send the motion. (i.e. "w" + "enter"). "on" or "off" switches the pen on or off.
 The second terminal window will indicate the json object recieved.

-- A drawing application has been designed to allow the user to draw
+- A drawing application has been designed to allow the user to draw.
+Open the application and use your mouse to draw different line segments to create a free body diagram.

 Drawing Application: